gvwilson/thirdbit/src/fiction/bear/index.md

 banged her shin against one of the old dressers standing next to the wall.
 She lost her balance stumbled down onto one knee.

 Just as she did so, the mirror went *bloop* again.
-Muddh toppled out into the room and collapsed in a heap on the floor, a small leather backpack clutched in one hand.
+Mukh toppled out into the room and collapsed in a heap on the floor, a small leather backpack clutched in one hand.